Alisha98A/hangman-game/README.md

 ###  Acknowledgments

-- I would like to thank [Matt Bodden](https://github.com/MattBCoding) who really took the time to help me!
+- I would like to thank [Matt Bodden](https://github.com/MattBCoding) who really took the time to help me with this project!
 So grateful to have him as my mentor!
+- Thanks to [Jonathan Zakrisson](https://code-institute-room.slack.com/team/U046C0Q9XDM) on Slack who helped me with user inputs.
-- Code Institute Slack Community has been a big support.
+- Code Institute Slack Community overall has been a big support.
 - This project was influenced by Love Sandwiches, a code-along project from Code Institute.
 By trying to understand the underlying principles I have tried to adapt them to my own project.
 However, this might involve using similar/same intitials and setup.

 ---